jctremblay65/GenAI-Cache-Cleaner/README.md

 - Basic cache detection and deletion
 - Simple UI interface

-## Contributing

-Contributions are welcome!
-If you encounter issues or have suggestions:

-1. Check existing issues on GitHub
-2. Open a new issue with detailed information
-3. Submit pull requests for improvements

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.